notmuch/notmuch/doc/man1/notmuch-address.rst

         Control the deduplication of results.

         **no**
-            Output all occurences of addresses in the matching messages.
+            Output all occurrences of addresses in the matching messages.
 This is not applicable with --output=count.

         **mailbox**